Love Is (Steve Howe album)

-Love Is is the fourteenth studio album by Yes-guitarist Steve Howe.
+Love Is is the fourteenth studio album by English guitarist Steve Howe, best known as a member of Yes.
 It was first released on 31 July 2020, nine years after his previous album Time.

 Background and recording

 The album features Yes frontman Jon Davison on bass and backing vocals, along with Howe's son Dylan Howe on drums.
 The album features 10 tracks, alternating between instrumentals and songs.

 According to Howe, the theme of the record is "the importance of love", more specifically in nature and the universe.
 Moreover, about the world he'd like to see his granddaughter grow up in.
 Elaborating on this statement, Howe stated that: “Alexander Humboldt went around the world and recognised we are destroying the planet but that was 200 years ago!
 We are still destroying the planet and, I suppose, my songs show the yearning I have for the love of nature and how beauty, art and music all stem from nature.
 There is a theme about those things, love, beauty, ecology, nature and wonderful people."According to the credits, the record was recorded at Langley Studios, Devon and Curtis Schwartz Studios, both in the UK.